thinkingcow/homeassistant/README.md

 ### fumehood
 This turns on/off a tasmota controlled switch.
 In my case, it is connected to a remote fume hood fan.

+### forecast
+This reaches out to the weather.gov API for local weather forecasts

 ## Installation
 - [Install Rhasspy](https://rhasspy.readthedocs.io/en/latest/installation/#debian)
 - Install remaining dependencies